horacio9a/mfc-node/README.md

 Requirements
 ============
-[Node.js](https://nodejs.org/download/release/) used to run mfc-node, hence the name. (tested with `7.9.0` and `8.1.3`) [ffmpeg](https://ffmpeg.zeranoe.com/builds/) must be a last version somewere in the path.
+[Node.js](https://nodejs.org/download/release/) used to run mfc-node, hence the name. (tested with node v8.1.3) [Livestreamer](https://github.com/chrippa/livestreamer/releases) last version 1.12.2 can bi installed like python module with 'pip install livestreamer==1.12.2'
-This produce a high quality flv file who not need conversion, so that part is removed from the script.
+[Streamlink](https://github.com/streamlink/streamlink) last version 0.9.0 can bi installed like python module with 'pip install streamlink==0.9.0'

 Setup
 =====
-1. Install [Node.js](https://nodejs.org/download/release/) (tested with `7.9.0` and `8.1.3`).
+1. Install [Node.js](https://nodejs.org/download/release/) (v8.1.3 or higher).
 2. Install [Git](https://git-scm.com/downloads).
 2. Download and unpack the [code](https://codeload.github.com/horacio9a/mfc-node/zip/v2).
 3. Open console and go into the directory where you unpacked the files.
 4. Install requirements by running `npm install` in the same directory as `main.js` is.
 5. Edit `config.yml` file and set desirable values for `captureDirectory`, `dateFormat` and `modelScanInterval`
-6. Install [ffmpeg](https://ffmpeg.zeranoe.com/builds/).
-For Windows users, copy `ffmpeg.exe` into same directory as `main.js` or somewhere in the path ('C:\Windows\' for example)
+6. Install [Livestreamer](https://github.com/chrippa/livestreamer/releases) last version 1.12.2 or [Streamlink](https://github.com/streamlink/streamlink) last version 0.9.0

 Running
 =======
 1. Open console and go into the directory where you unpacked the files.
+2. Run `npm install` in the same folder as main.js is.
+3. Edit config.yml file
-2. Run `node main.js`.
+4. Start program with `node main.js`.
-3. Open http://localhost:9080 in your browser.
+3. Open http://localhost:8888 in your browser.
 The list of online models will be displayed with a set of allowed commands for each model:
 	* __Include__ - if you want to record the model
 	* __Exclude__ - if you don't want to record the model anymore